 Note: Mortgage Settlement Checks Only

 The Wells Fargo settlement checks discussed here are specifically for errors related to mortgage servicing, such as foreclosure and loan modification mistakes.
-They are not connected to other Wells Fargo remediation programs, like those for unauthorized account openings, auto loan insurance charges, or GAP refunds.
+They are not connected to other Wells Fargo settlements, like those for illegal call recordings, unauthorized account openings, auto loan insurance charges, or GAP refunds.
 If you received a mortgage-related settlement check, this article applies to your situation.

 Top Mortgage Servicing Violations